umairansari92/Modern-Web-Application-Development/README.md

 - Understanding `<!DOCTYPE html>` and setting up a basic HTML page
 - Definition lists and nested lists
 - Anchor tags and linking pages with `<a>`
+- Create multiple pages and link them with each other.

 ## How to Use
 1. Clone this repository: